TravisWheelerLab/BATH/documentation/userguide/tutorial.md

  !
 110.1   0.3   3.4e-34          2       116 .]
 672       325 ..
 675       325 ..
 0      0      3000   0.92
 ```

-   4) Alignment - Bellow each annotation line frahmmer prints the alignment for that query-target hit.
-A typical frahmmer alignment will contain at least the following five rows (in order from top to bottom): (1) the query row, (2) the match row, (3) the translation row, (4) the target row, and (5) the posterior probability row.
+   4) Alignment - Below each annotation line bathsearch prints the alignment for that query-target hit.
+A typical bathsearch alignment will contain at least the following five rows (in order from top to bottom): (1) the query row, (2) the match row, (3) the translation row, (4) the target row, and (5) the posterior probability row.
 If the pHMM was built from an MSA containing consensus structure or reference annotations those will be visible on separate CS and RF rows above the query row.
 There are also three types of columns: (1) a match in which a query amino is aligned to a target codon or quasi-codon, (2) a deletion in which the query amino acid is aligned to target gap characters, or (3) an insertion in which the target codon is aligned to a query gap character.

        The query row begins with the name of the query pHMM followed by the coordinates of the first amino acid on that line of the alignment and ends with the coordinates of the last amino acid on that line of the alignment.
 For each column, the query row shows either the query consensus letter, for matches and deletions, or a gap character ('.') for insertions.